Anyone who has ever owned a pet knows the feeling of looking forward to going home to your dog.

 The effects are more manifold than simply the presence of a dog or cat.
 Having pets adds a structure and routine to your life that you perhaps would not enforce as rigidly otherwise.

-Whether it’s having to get up early to take your dog out, making sure their water and food bowls are clean and filled, giving them baths and maintaining their grooming routine, or simply playing with them, all these activities foster the development of a sense of responsibility and awareness of their needs.
+Whether it’s having to get up early to take your dog out, making sure their water is filled and their food bowl is filled with some harringtons dog food, giving them baths and maintaining their grooming routine, or simply playing with them, all these activities foster the development of a sense of responsibility and awareness of their needs.

 This is otherwise a major hurdle for people suffering from depression and anxiety, who are vulnerable to slipping under the lethargy and detachment these diseases cause.